SubratShrestha/Notes/UNSW/20T3/1612fins/ch5_issuing_equity.md

 ### Dividend reinvestment schemes

-Shareyholders have the option of reinvesting dividends in additional ordinary shares.
+Shareholders have the option of reinvesting dividends in additional ordinary shares.
 Usually issued at a discount b/w 0 and 5% and no brokerage or stamp duty payable.